Humans find peace near greenery. In this modern era of urbanized towns, it is quite difficult to find both (peace and greenery).

 It is commonly known as Golden pothos.
-A tropical vining plant, it is commonly found in India.
 It is low maintenance, easy growing plant.

 One can decorate the balcony with money plant vines and it grows quite well vertically or around a rail horizontally.
 It is used in public places, offices, and malls due to the spectacular decorative display options it provides.

 It also cleans the air of harmful pollutants.

 Light: Avoid keeping it in areas of direct sunlight as that can burn the leaves.
 It’s best to let it grow in a shady corner of the balcony.
 Once grown it does very well in partial shade/indirect sunlight.
 It can tolerate a variety of light conditions.

 Water: Pothos like a lot of water.
 But make sure not to waterlog the plant or the roots will die.
 Allow first 2 inches of the soil to dry before watering again.